cosmin-bianu/heart-pal-reader-module/README.md

 * [Sparkfun Electrode Sensor Cables](https://www.sparkfun.com/products/12970)
 * [Sparkfun Electrode Pads](https://www.sparkfun.com/products/12969)

+## Getting Started

-Our wiring looked something like this
+Our wiring looked was configured like this

 - Between the Raspberry Pi Zero and the ADS1110:
 ```